 If finding a French Bulldog through a breeder isn’t the path you want to take, then it’s best to consider adopting one from a shelter.
 There are several advantages and disadvantages to keep in mind though.
 If adopting a French Bulldog from a shelter is your best path, then it’s best to know its advantages and disadvantages.

-Adopting a French Bulldog From a Shelter: Advantages
+French Bulldog From a Shelter: Advantages

 1. Adopting a French Bulldog from a shelter can be a great cause.